-Current sport and exercise psychology students have been involved in the design of this programme.
-From the identification of strengths and issues in the previous programme structure and content, through to the assessment, content of modules and structure of this current design.
+Current psychology students have been involved in the design of this programme.
+From the identification of strengths and issues in the previous psychology programme structure and content, through to the assessment, content of modules and structure of this current design.
 Students not involved in the design then provided feedback on the overall structure and inclusion of the threads.
-The students were proactive in increasing the number of 'sport associated' modules and streamlining the BPS core content.
-Additionally, they recommended programme specific seminars for the core content modules and more opportunities, such as those proffered in research methods modules, to study topics within the field of sport, exercise and health psychology.